Cutoff for permuted Markov chains: Cutoff for random permutations

 Now on the event $x\in\cR$ and $y\in\cR_\star\setminus\cB_x$, one must have $\max_{k}(W_{k-1}-W_k)\leq \varepsilon$ for $n$ large enough (since $\Delta<1$ and $r\to +\infty$), hence

 Since $W_0-W_\tau=2-\sum_{(u,i)\in\cF}\w(u,i)$ and $m=o(1)$, this concludes the proof. \end{proof}

 \begin{lemma} For all $\varepsilon>0$,

 \end{lemma} \begin{proof}[Proof of Lemma~\ref{lem:small-weights}] Let $\cF_x$ be the set of free stubs $(u,i)$ with $u\in\cT_x$.
-Consider $m=\lfloor\log n\rfloor$ independent Markov chain with transition matrix $Q$ all started at $x$, each being killed as soon as its weight falls below $\wmin$, and write $A$ for the event that their trajectories form a tree of height less than $t/2$.
-We have
+Consider $m=\lfloor\log n\rfloor$ independent Markov chains with transition matrix $Q$ all started at $x$, each being killed as soon as its weight falls below $\wmin$, and write $A$ for the event that their trajectories form a tree of height less than $t/2$.
+The conditional probability of $A$ given the permutation $\pi$ satisfies

 Taking expectation and using Markov inequality, we deduce that

 where the average is now taken over both the Markov chains and the permutation.
 We will now show that $\P(A)=o(1)^m$, so that $\varepsilon^{-m}\P(A)=o(n^{-2})$.
 Generate the $m$ killed trajectories one after the other, revealing the permutation along the way, as described in Section~\ref{sec:coupling}.
 Given that the first $\ell-1$ trajectories form a tree of height less than $t/2$, we claim that the conditional chance that the $\ell^\textrm{th}$ one also fulfills the requirement is $o(1)$, uniformly in $1\leq\ell\leq m$.
 Indeed, \begin{itemize} \item either its weight falls below $\eta=(1/{\log n})^{2}$ before it ever leaves the graph spanned by the first $\ell-1$ trajectories and reaches an unvisited state: thanks to the tree structure, there are at most $\ell-1< m$ possible trajectories to follow, each having weight at most $\eta$, so the chance is less than $m\eta=o(1)$. \item or the remainder of its trajectory after the first unpaired half-edge has weight less than ${\wmin}/{\eta\delta}$ (where $\delta$ accounts for the step exiting the graph spanned by the previous trajectories): this part consists of at most $t/2$ states which can be coupled with uniform samples from $\Omega$ for a total-variation cost of $\frac{mt^2}{2n}$, as in Section~\ref{sec:coupling}.
 Thus, the conditional chance is at most